kadikraman/react-native-beyond-basics/docs/welcome.md

 In this course, we will _not_ be using Expo.
 That's right, we're going fully native!
 This means that if you want to build an iOS app, you _must_ use a Mac since iOS apps cannot be built on Windows or Linux.

 Aside from that restriction, feel free to follow this on Android or iOS (or both of course!) - instruction and examples will be provided for both platforms.

+I will be using [VSCode](https://code.visualstudio.com/) code editor, iPhone 12 simulator and an Android Nexus Emulator throughout.